Definition of pulpit in English:

 - Within the past year I've read newspaper accounts of two Protestant pastors who were suspended from their pulpits for preaching sermons downloaded from the Internet.

-1.1 (the pulpit) Religious teaching as expressed in sermons: the movies could rival the pulpit as an agency moulding the ideas of the mass public
+1.1 (the pulpit) Religious teaching as expressed in sermons; preachers collectively: the movies could rival the pulpit as an agency molding the ideas of the mass public

 More example sentences